theNewDynamic/aba-icc/_arguendo/article/rademaker-what-are-the-next-steps-in-the-us-icc-relationship.md

 Even in these kinds of cases, the ICC's actions can prove destabilizing.
 In Kenya, for example, the country's democratically-elected president and vice president have been indicted by the ICC.
 Both the government and the Organization of African Unity have asked the ICC to set the charges aside until their terms expires, but the ICC has summarily dismissed this request.

 As a result, Kenya has been leading an effort to persuade all African countries to simultaneously withdraw from the ICC.
-The fact that African countries are thinking aboutconsidering this underscores that they increasingly have come to view the ICC as a Western imposition, and, on balance, do not value the work it has been doing in their region.
+The fact that African countries are thinking about considering this underscores that they increasingly have come to view the ICC as a Western imposition, and, on balance, do not value the work it has been doing in their region.

 The foregoing demonstrates that the ICC suffers from serious structural defects that prevent it from meaningfully contributing to international peace and security.
 These defects are not America's fault, and they will not be remedied by greater U.S. engagement with the Court.

 To be sure, successive U.S. administrations have made short-term political calculations to support many of the ICC's actions, but these short-term calculations have proven to be long-term mistakes.

-The Court cannot expect—and does not deserve—enhanced U.S. support unless it is fundamentally reformed in ways that that transform it into a useful institution.
+The Court cannot expect—and does not deserve—enhanced U.S. support unless it is fundamentally reformed in ways that transform it into a useful institution.
 Prospects for such reform are nil, however, so long as the institution and its supporters remain in denial of the problem.